-- 1. Form contracts provided by vendors should: - a.
-First be reviewed by your RSO Advisor. - If approved by the RSO advisor, then the contract should be forwarded to the student activities Coordinator or designee. - 2.
-If no form contract is provided by the vendor, contact the student activities Coordinator. - The student activities coordinator will work with the Business Office to review, draft, and make decisions on all proposed contracts.
+- 1. Contracts provided by vendors should: - a.
+First be reviewed by your RSO Advisor. - b.
+If approved by the RSO advisor, then the contract should be forwarded to the student activities coordinator or designee. - 2.
+If no contract is provided by the vendor, contact the student activities coordinator. - a.
+The student activities coordinator will work with the Business Office to review, draft, and make decisions on all proposed contracts.

-Note: Signing a contract and payment for the services are two different transactions.
+NOTE: Signing a contract and payment for the services are two different transactions.
 Since timely payment to suppliers is important, the review and approval of contracts must be completed at least four weeks in advance of an event.